stevnzhang/Santorini/README.md

+# How to play with this GUI

+#### Start the game with:

+Backend:\
+`npx kill-port 8080`\
+`mvn clean install`\
+`mvn exec:exec`

+Frontend:\
+`npm install`\
+`npm run compile`\
+`npm run start`

+## New Game

+Just click on the New Game button to restart the game!

+### Disclaimer*
+Undo and skip have not been implemented.
+While skip for Demeter has not been implemented in the frontend, it has been implemented and tested in the backend.
+I have fully implemented Minotaur and Pan in both backend and frontend.

+Additionally, to change and play with different God Cards, you will have to change the gc1 (player1) and gc2 (player2) variables in `app.java` lines 28-29.

+## Initializing workers

+Whenever you start a new game, simply click on any two (2) valid board positions to place Player 1's workers.
+Then, click on two (2) additional valid board positions to place Player 2's workers.
+After the players have been initialized, you can begin to start moving and building with the workers.

+Invalid placements will display an error message in the instructions at the top of the board.

+## Moving

+First, select a worker (has to be the current player's worker).
+The cell of the worker you selected should be highlighted a pale yellow.
+You can then click any valid board location to move the selected worker to that location.

+Player 1 is "X"\
+Player 2 is "O"

+Invalid selections and moves will display an error message in the instructions at the top of the board.

+## Towering

+Right after moving a worker, the worker that was just moved stays selected.
+We continue to use this selected worker to place a valid tower.

+Each additional [ ] is the equivalent of a new tower.
+E.g [ [ X ] ] is a 2-high tower with Player 1 in it.

+Towers with a dome will have "D" in the cell, and the cell will be highlighted blue, like in Santorini.

+Invalid selections and placements will display an error message in the instructions at the top of board.

+## References
+Used Recitation 7's TicTacToe [Solution](https://github.com/CMU-17-214/s22-rec07-solution) as a reference for code.

 # Homework 3: Santorini (Part 1)

 In this assignment, you will design and implement the core logic of a boardgame called Santorini (without god cards) **in and only in Java**.
 The focus of this assignment is on considering design alternatives for code.
 In Homework 5, we will revisit the game and extend it with god cards, with a GUI, and with an AI opponent.